lucybot/jammin/README.md

 ```

 ### Middleware
-You can use middleware to intercept Jammin requests, alter the request, perform authentication, etc.
+You can use middleware to intercept database calls, alter the request, perform authentication, etc.
 The example below alters ```req.query``` to construct a complex Mongo query from user inputs.
 ```js
 // Searches pets by name using parameter 'q', e.g. GET api.pets.com/search/pets?q=fido